horga83/h19term/h19-readme.txt

  ------------------------ end of file---------------------------

- soundpath    - The sound file for the terminal beep installpath  - Where h19term.py will look for it's data files.
-Should be
+ soundpath    - The sound file for the terminal beep installpath  - Where h19term.py will look for it's data files, it
-                your home directory by default.
+                is set to /usr/local/share/h19term by default.

  port         - The serial port to use baudrate     - Speed of the serial link

- preload      - Whether h19term will attempt to preload the font file font         - The font file to preload
+ preload      - Whether h19term will attempt to preload the font file font         - The font file to preload for the Linux console.

  [Date] section explained below: